 Coconut oil contains anti-fungal and antibacterial properties that help treat irritated skin, while keeping the skin nourished.
 Apply solid coconut oil directly onto your dog’s skin to reduce irritation and dryness.

 Using CBD Oil to Treat Dog Hives

-There is already a ton of research on CBD’s mechanism and how it interacts with the body.
-Dogs, like humans, have an endocannabinoid system (ECS) that interacts with cannabinoids.
-CBD, being a cannabinoid, mimics the body’s natural endocannabinoids, therefore it produces the same effects.
+We do know, however, that it interacts with the endocannabinoid system (ECS).
+Dogs, like humans, have an ECS that interacts with cannabinoids.
 You can use CBD dog treats, CBD capsules, CBD topicals, or a CBD tincture to administer CBD to your dog.

-When cannabinoids interact with the ECS, together they produce several positive effects in the body.
-One of the most notable effects is the regulation of the immune system.
+The ECS is responsible for regulating several key functions of the body.
+One of the most notable functions is the regulation of the immune system.
 Dogs with hives usually show symptoms of irritation, swelling, and inflammation.
-Fortunately, the ECS helps to reduce this inflammation by suppressing the inflammatory response.
+Fortunately, the ECS may help to reduce this inflammation by suppressing the inflammatory response.

 The recommended dosage for pets is 0.25 milligrams of CBD oil per 1 pound of body weight for a regular dose.

 For a strong dose, the dosage is 0.50 milligrams of CBD oil per 1 pound of body weight.

 Let’s say there are approximately 0.50 milligrams of CBD in 1 drop of CBD oil.
 For a 20 pound dog, the regular strength dosage would be (20 x 0.25 = 5 milligrams = 10 drops).